gayverjr/pyemap/README.md

 ```
 pip install pyemap
 ```
-For full functionality, install [RDKit](https://www.rdkit.org/docs/Install.html), [MSMS](http://mgltools.scripps.edu/packages/MSMS) (not available on Mac OS Catalina), [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_3.html), and [wget](https://www.gnu.org/software/wget/), all of which can be downloaded free of charge from their owners, and are available on most platforms.
+For full functionality, install [RDKit](https://www.rdkit.org/docs/Install.html), [MSMS](http://mgltools.scripps.edu/packages/MSMS) (not available on Mac OS Catalina), and [DSSP](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_3.html), all of which can be downloaded free of charge from their owners, and are available on most platforms.

 # Getting started
 Please see our [tutorial](https://pyemap.readthedocs.io/en/latest/tutorial/tutorial.html) on how to use PyeMap.
 This tutorial is also available as a Jupyter notebook in the examples directory.